 Vermont Interfaith Action – VIA is a faith-based grassroots coalition that transforms ordinary people into empowered and engaged citizens.
 Our mission is to create solutions to systemic issues that prevent our most vulnerable citizens from enjoying the quality of life God intends for us all.

-Prisoner Release Clothing Project – Northern Lights is a transitional home for selected women released from the Chittenden County Correctional Facility that provides support in the areas of work, life skills and treatment during a 9-month residential stay.
+Prisoner Release Clothing Project – This program was created to serve Northern Lights, a transitional home for selected women released from the Chittenden County Correctional Facility (CRCF); it provides support in the areas of work, life skills and treatment during a 9-month residential stay.
 CCP’s program provides new personal items (underwear, socks, pajamas, leggings) and access to thrift shops that provide other much-needed clothing.
+During COVID, this program has expanded to include a wider group of prisoners who have been released from the CRCF by providing gift cards to thrift shops to both prisoners who have been accepted into Northern Lights and prisoners who come directly from CRCF.

 Vermont Interfaith Power and Light – VTIPL seeks to educate faith communities and individuals about the threat that climate change presents to Creation and Earth.